Group: Tesla workers fired after union push at Buffalo plant

-Several employees at a Tesla factory in Buffalo have been fired a day after launching union organizing efforts, according to Tesla Workers United.
+Several employees at a Tesla factory in New York have been fired a day after launching union organizing efforts, according to Tesla Workers United.

 The workers at the Buffalo plant received an email Wednesday evening updating them on a new policy that prohibits them from recording workplace meetings without all participants' permission, the group said in a release Thursday.
 It said that such restrictions violate federal labor law and flouts New York's one-party consent law to record conversations.